DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 Thank you for your feedback.
-We sympathize with the general impression on Section 5, and we agree it is dense, hard to read and not giving too much inspiration for the general understanding of the whole paper.
+We sympathize with this impression on Section 5, and we agree it is dense, hard to read and not giving too much inspiration for the readers.

 We plan to expand it in the main text to clarify the questions the reviewers have, and also use appendices to explain the formalization in greater details.